bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Aaron Van Wirdum: 00:11:06

-NO more questions about inscriptions.
+Now my question is about inscriptions.

+## How Inscriptions Work

 Sjors Provoost: 00:11:08

 Exactly.
 And these are not using outputs, they're using inputs.
 And an input basically, the goal of an input is to say, okay, here's an output, you just point to a transaction hash and an index in the transaction and here is the piece of script, the witness, that you need to spend that output.
-Now this witness gets a 4x discount And so what this new scheme does is it basically puts all the OP_RETURN like data in the witness instead of in the output.
+Now this witness gets a 4x discount.
+So what this new scheme does is it basically puts all the `OP_RETURN` like data in the witness instead of in the output.
 And now we can get into the way it puts it into the witness, doesn't really matter, but the idea is you need to eventually, when you're spending your own coins, you need to provide a signature.
 But you don't have to do that right away.
 You can do a bunch of nonsense and then provide a signature.
 Or you can provide a signature and then continue the script, do a bunch of nonsense and then return.
 And that's basically what you're doing.
-So either before or after you provide your signature you write on the blockchain OP_FALSE and what that does is it we talked about bitcoin scripts all the way I think in episode 2 but it basically puts something on the stack called false.
+So either before or after you provide your signature you write on the blockchain `OP_FALSE` and what that does is it - we talked about bitcoin scripts all the way I think in episode 2 - but it basically puts something on the stack called false.
 Now stack is like a pile of plates.
 So you have a pile of plates, which is exactly one high, the word false is on that plate.
-And then there's the next code is called OP_IF.
-And this OP_IF statement looks at what's the top plate, well, false.
+And then there's the next code is called `OP_IF`.
+And this `OP_IF` statement looks at what's the top plate, well, false.
 And then it says, okay, I'm going to skip until either I see an else or I see an end if.
 And so there is an end if in this particular script and it turns out that between this if statement and the end if statement is where you have all this data that you're trying to upload into the blockchain.
-And as we just described, the OP_IF statement means that we're not executing all that data, we're just skipping past it.
+And as we just described, the `OP_IF` statement means that we're not executing all that data, we're just skipping past it.
 So you're able to do whatever you want because it's not evaluated.

 Aaron Van Wirdum: 00:13:00

 Okay, that was a very technical explanation and I'm gonna try to dumb it down a bit.
 And then if I dumb it down so much that it becomes inaccurate, you should stop me.

-Sponsor: 00:13:14

-Yo, What is going on guys?
-We are proud to have Voltage as a sponsor of this episode.
-How many of you developers out there have wanted a streamlined infrastructure provider for your particular project?
-Well, I'll tell you what, Voltage is the Bitcoin infrastructure provider you have been looking for that makes building on Bitcoin quick and easy, whether it's Bitcoin nodes, Lightning nodes, BTC pay, and so much more.
-But don't take it from me.
-Just ask the guys over at Amboss, Sphinx, Podcast Index, and Thunder Games, and so many others that you guys already know and love.
-Their enterprise-grade products make it fast and easy to build, deploy, and scale your next project.
-So make it easy on yourself.
-Even Normie Plebs can use the dashboard or API.
-Don't wait before the next block confirmation.
-Let your team focus on building great products and let Voltage handle all the rest.
-Voltage is your go-to zero management Bitcoin infrastructure solution.

 Aaron Van Wirdum: 00:14:09